ionic-team/stencil-site/src/docs/guides/prerendering.md

 ## How Prerendering Works

 **Build Hydrate App**: The first step in prerendering is for the compiler to generate a "hydrate" app, which is a single directory to be used by Node.js.
 The "hydrate" app is automatically generated when the `--prerender` CLI flag is provided and by default the app is saved to `dist/hydrate`.
+Prerendering uses the hydrate app internally, however it can be used directly at a lower-level.
+[Learn more about the Hydrate App](./hydrate-app).

 **Fork Prerender Tasks to Available CPUs**: Stencil can efficiently divide out the prerendering to each of the current machine's CPUs using [Node.js' Child Process API](https://nodejs.org/api/child_process.html).
 By tasking each CPU on the machine, the compiler can drastically speed up prerendering times.